zwets/unfasta/README.md

 * `tr -dc GC` drops from its input all characters except `G` and `C`;
 * and `wc -c` counts the number of characters it reads, then writes this to standard output.

 Pipelines are a simple and powerful way to process large streams of data, but the FASTA format is the party pooper.
-By allowing sequences to span multiple lines, FASTA defies processing by line-oriented standard tools.
+By allowing sequences to span multiple lines, FASTA defies processing by standard line-oriented tools.
 Even a seemingly obvious `fgrep -q 'GAATCATCTTTA'` fails with a false negative in 10-15% of cases.
-Unfasta came about out of frustration over this missed opportunity.
+Unfasta originated from frustration over this missed opportunity.

-Unfasta solves the issue by converting FASTA format to 'unfasta format' when it enters the pipeline.
-The unfasta format is simply FASTA without line breaks in the sequence data.
+Unfasta resolves the issue by converting FASTA format to 'unfasta format' when it enters the pipeline.
+The unfasta format is FASTA without line breaks in the sequence data.
 As is explained below, [unfasta files are still valid FASTA files](#unfasta-is-fasta).

 ##### Motivating examples